What do all the letters and numbers mean?

 Is it secure?

-- For security, a public/private key pair should be generated and used when you connect.
+- A public/private key pair should be generated and used when you connect.

 - Region-specific Security Groups can be set up as a virtual firewall which allows access to different ports.

 - Rules can only allow – you can’t specifically deny traffic with security groups